GrantWasil/Claude-Project/claude-engineer/StarWarsUnlimitedRules/content/docs/player-actions.md

 4. Pay cost(s): Pay any required costs (e.g., exhausting the card, discarding cards).
 5. Resolve the ability: Carry out the effect of the ability.

+Action abilities are resolved immediately after their cost is paid, before any other actions can be taken or abilities can be activated.

 After using the action ability, resolve any abilities that triggered while using the action ability.

 ### Example